ZZ Top For President '84

 Huey Lewis And The News then took to the stage to perform Heart And Soul.

-This was followed by a fake trailer for a movie starring Guido Sarducci called The Man Who Loved Swimmin' where he sits around the pool in his religious garb and has to jump in the pool every time a beautiful woman turns him on because he's that committed to the rules of his religious position.
+This was followed by a fake trailer for a movie starring Guido Sarducci called The Man Who Loved Swimmin' where he sits around the pool in his religious garb and has to jump in the pool every time a beautiful woman turns him on because he's that committed to the rules of his theological position.

 This was followed by yet another update of Countdown '84.
 This time Brad Hall is hosting the segment and ZZ Top is now in the lead with almost twice the votes of second place, Jesse Jackson.
 Guido Sarducci also takes to the street for some man on the street interviews about the vote.